freeCodeCamp/devdocs/CONTRIBUTING.md

 ## Coding conventions

 * two spaces; no tabs
-* no trailing whitespace; blank lines should have no spaces
+* no trailing whitespace; blank lines should have no spaces; new line at end-of-file
 * use the same coding style as the rest of the codebase

 ## Questions?